 - Create engaging content.
 Creating engaging content takes careful planning.
 You have to deliver what you promised in the CTA, guide people through the sales funnel, and personalize the content to the person.
 You also need to keep your content on-brand.

 - Optimize your content for mobile.
 Many people use their smartphones to access their email.
 Make sure your emails are still readable on a smaller screen.

 - Segment your email list.
 Another way to ensure your emails are relevant is by dividing people on your list into categories and sending them content accordingly.
-Try dividing your list by repeat customers, product updates, subscription to your newsletter or their activity on your website.
+Try dividing your list by repeat customers, product updates, subscriptions to your newsletter, or their activity on your website.
 Figure out what category people are in by the information they gave on the email CTA and your website analytics.

 Hold on, I’ve got to check my email

 As we’ve seen, spam may be the bane of the internet, but email marketing can be an amazing resource.
 It can help you grow your business and help you deliver relevant, engaging content to your email list.
 But what if you don’t have the skills or experience to create the email content you need?